NyaomiDEV/Ampersand/README.md

 If you want to send money specifically to the main developer, you can donate on [nao's Ko-fi](https://ko-fi.com/nyaomipic).

-Our beloved Cataclysm is also running a GoFundMe, so please fund him first and foremost. [link](https://gofund.me/d721a140)

 ## Who's developing this app for now?

 @NyaomiDEV at the "back end" and @mecha-cat at the "front end", except that it all runs on your browser so it's unclear if we can use those terms as broadly understood.